-According to the National Institute of Health (NIH), acute pain can lead to high blood pressure.
+According to the National Institutes of Health (NIH), acute pain can lead to high blood pressure.
 Because CBD acts on the pain receptors in the brain, the pain-relieving properties of CBD could lead to decreased blood pressure.

 CBD Improves Sleep

-Sarah Polansky, owner and developer of the CBD brand Prismatic Plants, told Public Goods that, “The more you take CBD and help to regulate your adrenals, the less likely you’ll feel fatigued as your body returns to a state of balance rather than constant stress.”
+Sarah Polansky, owner and developer of the CBD brand Prismatic Plants, told Public Goods that “The more you take CBD and help to regulate your adrenals, the less likely you’ll feel fatigued as your body returns to a state of balance rather than constant stress.”

 She added, “This means your need for caffeine consumption could decrease and your quality of sleep could improve, which has a waterfall benefit for increasing overall health.”

 No prescription or documentation is needed for CBD oil.
 The only exceptions are the marijuana-derived CBD oil sold in dispensaries (in medical marijuana states, you’ll need a patient card to buy it) and a medication called Epidiolex, a CBD medication only available by prescription to patients suffering from some forms of childhood epilepsy.

 All of the forms of CBD that you can buy over the counter are not generic products.
 Their effectiveness depends largely on the quality of the manufacturer producing it, and the type of CBD that’s used.

 Many of the cannabidiol products you’ll see in CBD stores or online are of lower quality, since – as with any product – it’s more expensive to produce high-end merchandise and it sells for a higher price, often with lower profit margins for the vendors.